platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 All environments on Platform.sh support both HTTP and HTTPS automatically.
 Production TLS certificates are provided by [Let's Encrypt](https://letsencrypt.org/).
-You may alternatively [provide your own TLS certificate from a 3rd party issuer](/domains/steps/tls.md) of your choice at no charge from us.
+You may alternatively [provide your own TLS certificate from a third-party issuer](../../domains/steps/tls.md) of your choice at no charge from us.

 The default Let’s Encrypt TLS Certificates are: